Irek-Korpusik/Irek-Korpusik/README.md

 I am a Data Scientist and MongoDB/MySQL enthusiast.
 I love to learn new things and passionate about new technologies.

 ### 🇮🇪 I'm living in IRL
-### 🔭 I’m currently working in PFH Technology Group, but open for new opportunities.
+### 🔭 I’m currently working in PFH Technology Group.